Wednesday 14 January, 7:00-9:30pm – start of new 10 week extension classes - goes through to 18 March ($120) .

 To take exclusive possession of the buildings we’ve had to pay for all beds in advance, so please do register soon to help us out of debt!
 Later this year we will keep in good touch with all participants re: detail plans and proposed bed and kitchen groupings.

-Payments can be also be made directly to John or Aylwen in a class or by electronic deposit in ‘Earthly Delights’ BSB 112-908 Acc 121 607 765.
+Payments can be also be made directly to John or Aylwen or by electronic deposit in ‘Earthly Delights’ BSB 112-908 Acc 121 607 765.
 Prices are in Australian dollars - overseas guests may not be aware that our dollar is very low at the moment so you will be paying much less than what is advertised here.

 The Victorian Retreat at Yarrangobilly Caves was one of the major highlights of my year.
 There was just so much to do and enjoy, that there was no way to fit it all in.
 The thermal pool was great, even though it was just a tad cold for me.
 I had so much fun playing "volleyball".
 The nights were just fantastic, with a ball in the Blue room each night.
 Everyone was dressed to the nines.
 The James' organized a VERY fun treasure hunt.
 We were also treated to some very fine musical interludes.
 My favourite was D's performance of "Recuerdos de la Alhambra".
 Made my hair stand on end!
 The trip to the caves was great too.
 The way we were all dressed up like intrepid explorers of the late 1800s... it's exactly how it must have been back in those genteel days!